jayjaykim/JayJayLab-Android-Demo/README.md

 #### GreyHound
 This sub application records locations in gpx file format and plot it on Google Map.
 Until the app isn't deleted, gpx files are stored historically and you can see a list of gpx files sorted by generated time.
 For time manipulation, Joda time is used by external libary which is now default in Java 8.
-And to manage Persistence GreenDAO is used to store gpx files and query on them.
+And to manage Persistence GreenDAO is used to CRUD gpx files.